gianni-rosato/svt-av1-psy/README.md

-# Scalable Video Technology for AV1 (SVT-AV1 Encoder and Decoder)
+# Scalable Video Technology for AV1 (SVT-AV1 Encoder)

-The Scalable Video Technology for AV1 (SVT-AV1 Encoder and Decoder) is an AV1-compliant software encoder/decoder library.
+The Scalable Video Technology for AV1 (SVT-AV1 Encoder) is an AV1-compliant software encoder library.
 The work on the SVT-AV1 encoder targets the development of a production-quality AV1-encoder with performance levels applicable to a wide range of applications, from premium VOD to real-time and live encoding/transcoding.
-The SVT-AV1 decoder implementation targets future codec research activities.

 The SVT-AV1 project was initially founded by Intel in partnership with Netflix, and was then [adopted](https://aomedia.org/press%20releases/aomedia-software-implementation-working-group-to-bring-av1-to-more-video-platforms/)